andyzg/blog.andyzhang.net/published/_posts/2018-07-18-The-Making-of-the-Class-Profile.md

 This was one of the most challenging but exciting projects I’ve worked on.
 Nothing excites me more than seeing so many different pieces come together into one final result.
 There’s still so much I would want to include in this post, but I didn’t want to make this as long as the class profile itself.
 The process involved a wide range of responsibilities such as research, talking to stakeholders, engineering, design, data science, etc., all of which are responsibilities that I deeply enjoyed.

 There was something new to learn in each part of the process.
 For example, learning how to make isometric illustrations, familiarizing myself with Jupyter notebook, studying ANOVA on Wikipedia, and much more.
 Applying these learnings was just as fulfilling as learning them, making the process enjoyable from start to finish.

+Thank you Christopher Luc for reviewing the draft of this post.
+Chris was integral in designing many parts of the process and pointing me in the right direction for statistical tests.
+Learn more about what he's up to on his [Medium](https://medium.com/@chrisjluc)!

 If you’re interested in learning more about the process behind our class profile, I’d love to chat!
 You can reach out to me via email ([andzhng@gmail.com](mailto:andzhng@gmail.com?subject=Hello)) or give me a shout on [Twitter](https://twitter.com/andyzg3)!